daver234/Recipe-Finder/README.md

 Key Features:
 - Show top rated recipes both online and offline.
 - Show details of recipe including ingredients and button to view details on how to make the recipe.
+Swipe left and right on detailed recipe to page thru recipes.
 - Check mark next to each ingredient to check off after use when making recipe.
 - Find new recipes based on search terms.
 - View history of previous search terms, tap to view them.
 Swipe left to delete a term.